 If we only had one center to place for all of $T$, that center must be in one of its subtrees.
 WLOG, let the optimal center for $T$ be in the subtree $T_1$.
 Thus, our cost for one center is necessarily of the form $\text{cost}_1(T) = \text{cost}_1(T_1) + \sum_{i=2}^k |T_i| \cdot d(\text{root}(T))^z$, where $|T_i|$ is the number of leaves in the $i$-th subtree of $T$.
 By the inductive hypothesis, we already had an optimal center for subtree $T_1$, implying that $\text{cost}_1(T_1)$ is minimized by choosing the optimal center in $T_1$.
 The other term $\sum_{i=2}^k |T_i| \cdot d(\text{root}(T))^z$ does not depend on where in $T_1$ the center is placed.
 Therefore, the optimal center from $T_1$ remains optimal for $T$.

 \end{proof}

-The key thing to note about Lemma \ref{lma:optimal_subtrees} is that it applies to any LCA-tree.
-Now consider an LCA-tree $T$ with some centers, and suppose we place a center in unmarked subtree $T' \subset T$.
-Then Lemma \ref{lma:optimal_subtrees} holds for $T'$.
-Consequently, \emph{every internal node in the LCA-tree has an optimal center (leaf) associated with it.} Furthermore, these centers are optimal along the path from their leaves to their corresponding internal nodes.

-This notion proves essential enough that we give it its own definition: \begin{definition} Let $T$ be an LCA-tree satisfying the conditions in Corollary \ref{cor:ultrametric_lca}, let $\eta$ be a node in $T$, and let $z$ be a positive integer.
+The key thing to note about Lemma \ref{lma:optimal_subtrees} is that it must also apply to all internal nodes of an LCA-tree.
+I.e., suppose we place an optimal center with respect to the unmarked subtree $T' \subset T$.
+Since $T'$ is unmarked, Lemma \ref{lma:optimal_subtrees} holds for $T'$.
+Consequently, \emph{every internal node in the LCA-tree has an optimal center (leaf) associated with it.} We give this its own definition: \begin{definition} Let $T$ be an LCA-tree satisfying the conditions in Corollary \ref{cor:ultrametric_lca}, let $\eta$ be a node in $T$, and let $z$ be a positive integer.
 Then $\eta$'s \emph{corresponding $z$-center} is $c_z(\eta) = OPT_{1, z}(T[\eta])$. \end{definition}

-In essence, Lemma \ref{lma:optimal_subtrees} is the key property of clustering in ultrametric spaces that makes the entire proof go through.
-To illustrate its effectiveness, consider the Euclidean $1$-means setting on a dataset of two clearly separated Gaussian clusters.
-The Euclidean mean naturally falls \emph{between} the two clusters.
-What Lemma \ref{lma:optimal_subtrees} says is that, in the ultrametric setting, the optimal $1$-means solution for a dataset of two well-separated clusters is \emph{itself} located in one of the clusters.
-Furthermore, it is optimal for the cluster in which it is located.
+Lemma \ref{lma:optimal_subtrees} is the key property of $(k, z)$-clustering in ultrametric spaces that makes the entire proof go through.
+To illustrate its effectiveness, consider the Euclidean $1$-means setting on a dataset of two clearly separated clusters.
+The Euclidean mean falls \emph{between} the two clusters.
+In contrast, Lemma \ref{lma:optimal_subtrees} says that, in the ultrametric setting, the optimal $1$-means solution is not only located within one of the two cluster, but that it is optimal for the cluster in which it is located.
 In practice, this means that after placing an optimal center, we can essentially forget about it -- it is guaranteed to be optimal for any set of points it serves.